engineering at dordt

-- Civil engineering: As a civil engineer you'll plan buildings, bridges, and roads, and design systems to clean the air and manage water resources.
+- Civil engineering concentration: As an Engineering major in the civil concentration you'll plan buildings, bridges, and roads, and design systems to clean the air and manage water resources.

-- Electrical engineering: In this emphasis you'll learn to develop technologies to move energy and information, developing systems ranging from microprocessors to the electric power grid.
+- Electrical engineering concentration: In this concentration you'll learn to develop technologies to move energy and information, developing systems ranging from microprocessors to the electric power grid.

-- Mechanical engineering: As a mechanical engineer you will learn to design and control mechanical devices and thermal systems ranging from wheelchairs to solar collectors to refrigerators.
+- Mechanical engineering concentration: As an Engineering major in the mechanical concentration you will learn to design and control mechanical devices and thermal systems ranging from wheelchairs to solar collectors to refrigerators.